PennLINC/babs/docs/source/developer_how_to_test.rst

 Currently pytest does not cover ``babs-submit``, ``babs-status`` and ``babs-merge``.
 Therefore, we need to manually test them on an HPC cluster with SGE or Slurm job scheduler system.

+There are two general steps in manual testing:

+* Step 2.1 Comprehensive tests using a toy BIDS data and the toy BIDS App
+* Step 2.2 Real application using a large-scale dataset and a real BIDS App

 --------------------------------------------------------------------
 General guidelines for testing ``babs-submit`` and ``babs-status``
 --------------------------------------------------------------------